The Greatest Love (Philippine TV series)

-The Greatest Love is a 2016 Philippine family melodrama television series directed by Dado C. Lumibao, Jeffrey R. Jeturian and Mervyn Brondial, starring Sylvia Sanchez, Nonie Buencamino, Andi Eigenmann, Dimples Romana, Arron Villaflor, Matt Evans, Joshua Garcia, and Ruby Ruiz.
-The series premiered on September 5, 2016, to April 21, 2017, and worldwide on The Filipino Channel replacing Tubig at Langis and was replaced by Pusong Ligaw.
+The Greatest Love is a Philippine television drama melodrama series broadcast by ABS-CBN.
+Directed by Dado C. Lumibao, Jeffrey R. Jeturian, Mervyn B. Brondial and Paco A. Sta.
+Maria, it stars Sylvia Sanchez, Nonie Buencamino, Andi Eigenmann, Dimples Romana, Arron Villaflor, Matt Evans, Joshua Garcia, and Ruby Ruiz.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from September 5, 2016 to April 21, 2017, replacing Tubig at Langis and was replaced by Pusong Ligaw in The Better Half's timeslot.

 The program marks the reunion of Ellen Adarna and Ejay Falcon who were among the lead stars of Pasión de Amor, a Filipino version of Pasión de Gavilanes, aired on ABS-CBN.